jefdaj/gitit/README.markdown

 * The config file now contains a `plugin-dir` setting, and plugin locations are specified relative to that.

+* `gitit.sh` can automatically build or rebuild the wiki.
+  It can also load the top-level functions in a repl.

 [1]: http://github.com/jgm/gitit
 [2]: https://github.com/jefdaj/jeffwiki